Out of It, Bloomsbury, (2011, 2012)

 Saffron blames the Peninsula for her malaise and is desperate to move, but the alternatives for Oz are never entirely satisfactory.
 She is also keen to have children, but they rarely have sex and neither of them wish to revisit IVF.

 By the time of the neighbours’ party that opens the novel, Saffi has lost all faith in her sexual attractiveness.
 It is here that she meets Toby, a young man, who ignites new physical passions in her.
-With the arrival of another teenager, Cal, barriers start to break down; between the compound and the village, the teenagers and the grown-ups, Saffron and Toby as well as Saffron and her own past.
+With the arrival from London of another teenager, Cal, barriers start to break down; between the compound and the village, the teenagers and the grown-ups, Saffron and Toby as well as that of Saffron, Oz and her own past.

-Other States, Other Lives is is set in a fictional country that merges existent realities.
+Other States, Other Lives is is set in a fictional country, the Peninsula, that merges existent realities.
 It is inspired by novels of closed, privileged environments like JG Ballard’s Super Cannes and Anna Kavan’s Who Are You?

 GRANTS / SUPPORT